yukiisbored/dot/README.md

 at the same time and I wouldn't have any god damn issues setting up a router with CARP and fail-over.

-I've been daily driving CURRENT (the development branch) on my Thinkpad X220 that I use for university and I've had 0 problems with it.
+I had been daily driving CURRENT (the development branch) on my old Thinkpad X220 that I use for university and I've had 0 problems with it.
 Absolutely nothing.